Jean-Poul/Assignment-8-Clustering/readme.md

 The DBSCAN algorithm can be used to find associations and structures in data that are hard to find manually but that can be relevant and useful to find patterns and predict trends.

 ### Task 3, Thinking about these two algorithms provide a formal definition of clustering
 Clustering is a technique used in machine learning to group data together.
 Usually, if the algorithm is used correctly, data with similiar characteristics(features) will be grouped together.
 And likewise data with dissimiliar characteristics should not be grouped together.
-These grouped are referred to as clusters.
+These groupes are referred to as clusters.

 ### Task 4, Describe with examples of plotting two ways of selecting the value of K for K-means clustering
 #### Elbow method
 The elbow method uses the sum of squared errors(between each point and the mean of its cluster) to find the optimal K. The higher K you use the lower error rate you will get.
-However we also dont want to many clusters as we then lose any meaning in grouping the data together.
-Usually we will see an elbow in the graph, after this point higher K values will result in small improvement in the error value.
-Therefore we want to choose the K value that are just a the Elbow point.
+However we also don't want to many clusters as we then lose any meaning in grouping the data together.
+Usually we will see an elbow in the graph, after this point higher K values will only result in small improvements in the error value.
+Therefore we want to choose the K value that is just at the Elbow point.

 ![Elbow Method taken from the Walkthrough in the book](https://user-images.githubusercontent.com/21145015/163997780-e0f2ea14-8b56-4aec-a3eb-bec2292cb878.jpg)

 #### Silhouette method
 The silhouette method uses the seperation distance between clusters.
 The measurement is between -1 & 1, where 1 is preffered.
-With a higher score the values in the clusters are well seperated, where as negative values means that the clusters are very close together and might indicate that values have been assigned to a wrong cluster.
+With a higher score the values in the clusters are well seperated, whereas negative values mean that the clusters are very close together and might indicate that values have been assigned to a wrong cluster.
 That means the optimal K value will the one with the highest silhouette score.
 However we might also consider the size of each cluster and decide another "worse" K value where the clusters are more evenly distributed.

-The following screenshots are from the SKlearn documentation.
+The following screenshots are from the Sklearn documentation.
 In this example (depending on the use case) K=4 is the better option, event though 2 has a higher silhouette value, because the clusters are much more evenly distributed with K=4 than with K=2.
 ![Silhouette with K2](https://user-images.githubusercontent.com/21145015/164001923-6c0bb60d-d148-48d8-8f0b-378fb598c055.jpg)
 ![Silhouette with K4](https://user-images.githubusercontent.com/21145015/164001928-f500b389-c2bf-41b8-96ab-f83696746056.jpg)
 ![Results from 2-6 K values](https://user-images.githubusercontent.com/21145015/164001927-3dc5a8ae-a435-4f15-93b6-990cdf771ad7.jpg)